 Examine the tax form and make sure you have included all of your income.
 If you received a retirement account distribution, dividends, taxable interest, income from real estate or your business showed either a profit or loss, that income has to be counted before you subtract your expenses and adjustments.
 Once you have accounted for all your wages and income, tally your expenses and adjustments.

 Form 1040 allows you to declare the most expenses, so it's the best form to use if you have a lot of expenses you want to subtract from your income.
-Expenses include educator expenses, business expenses, the health savings account deduction, moving expenses, the deductible part of self-employment tax, retirement plan contributions, self-employment health insurance deductions, early withdrawal penalty for savings accounts, alimony, IRA deductions, student loan interest, tuition and fees and domestic production deduction activities.
+Expenses include educator expenses, business expenses, the health savings account deduction, the deductible part of self-employment tax, retirement plan contributions, self-employment health insurance deductions, early withdrawal penalty for savings accounts, alimony, IRA deductions, student loan interest, tuition and fees and domestic production deduction activities.
 Once you have a tally of all your expenses, subtract that amount from your gross income.
 For example, if your W-2s and other income equal $56,000 and you have $15,000 in allowable expenses, your Adjusted Gross Income would be $41,000 ($56,000 - $15,000).

 Calculate Adjusted Gross Income Using a Form 1040A

 Form 1040A doesn't have as many income allowances (if you have more than is listed on the form, you'll need to switch to the 1040 form).
 It also doesn't have as many expenses.
 That said, you'll calculate the AGI in the same manner.
 Add up your income and wages, then add the total of your expenses, which include educator expenses as well as IRA deductions.
 Then subtract your expenses from your gross income.
 If math wasn't your best subject, you can also use a helpful online AGI calculator to help you with the calculations.